sergio-costas/d-term/README.md

 By default, only the well-known service names will be shown; using the `all` parameter, instead, all the service names will be shown.

+Non-running activatable services will show only their name, unless `--wakeup` is passed in the command line, in which case they will be "woken up" to read their data.
+But keep in mind that it can launch desktop programs, like mIRC or the Gnome Control Center.